dengyijia/WAF-wasm/DEPLOY.md

    Before starting on the deployment of this WASM filter, clean up the Bookinfo application with the command ```samples/bookinfo/platform/kube/cleanup.sh```

-Currently, we have two steps in the deployment: mount the `.wasm` file onto the volume of Istio proxy and patch the configuration of the Istio proxy to use the filter.
+Currently, we have two steps in the deployment:
+1. Mount the `.wasm` file onto the volume of Istio proxy
+2. Patch the configuration of the Istio proxy to use the filter
 In the future release of Istio 1.7.1, there will be tools to complete the deployment in one step.

 ### Mount the WASM file to Istio proxy